At a glance…

 The IVHQ Ghana volunteer program has volunteer placements and accommodation located in rural villages and townships within the Greater Accra Region of Ghana.
 Volunteers are required to fly into Kotoka International Airport, which is a 17 to 19 hour flight from most major airports in Australia.
 Volunteer programs begin on the 1st and 15th of every month.
 Volunteers can choose to volunteer for periods ranging from 1 week to 24 weeks.

-The focus of the Teaching project is to stimulate the interest of school children in studying and speaking English, while simultaneously offering international volunteers the opportunity to gain a greater understanding of the Ghanaian culture and education system.
-Although Ghana is an English-speaking country, many school children cannot communicate effectively in the English language.
+Although Ghana is officially an English-speaking country, many school children cannot communicate effectively in the English language.
 This is common in both rural and urban areas of Ghana and there is a real need for volunteers to assist in communities with a shortage of teaching staff.

-As you will be volunteering with the support of IVHQ’s local team and placement staff, you do not need to be qualified or experienced as a teacher to participate.
-However, we do encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.
+This project is ideal for volunteers who are teachers, aspiring to become a teacher or simply interested in education.
+Volunteers will have the support of IVHQ’s local team and placement staff, so do not need to be qualified or experienced as a teacher to participate.
+However, volunteers are encouraged to come prepared by completing some relevant training, such as a teaching English as a foreign language (TEFL) course.
 Visit our Online TEFL Course page to learn how to gain an internationally-recognised TEFL certification at a discounted rate.

 This project is well suited to volunteers with a warm and caring nature, who love working with children and are passionate about supporting early childhood development.

-You are welcome to bring along books, pencils, basic first aid supplies and musical instruments to help entertain the children and assist with activities.
-These supplies can generally be purchased in Ghana, which IVHQ recommends to support the local economy.
+Volunteers are welcome to bring along books, pencils, basic first aid supplies and musical instruments to help entertain the children and assist with activities.
+These supplies can generally be purchased in Ghana, which has the added bonus of supporting the local economy.

 Construction and Renovation